A different bed to lay your head

 One of the joys of travelling is finding somewhere or something that’s unusual, some element that makes it different from other holidays you’ve been on and makes for interesting conversations when you get home.
 In particular, where you choose to bed down can dramatically affect the quality and style of your trip away.
 These days, choosing your accommodation doesn’t have to mean identikit hotels or featureless campsites.

 There are some amazing places to stay that avoid the mundane.
 Sites such as www.quirkyaccom.com showcase the wide range of choices, including The Potting Shed, a designer lodging for two in Winchester, and train carriages in North Yorkshire!
-From treehouses to diving capsules, from luxury sea-villas on stilts to mineshaft caverns, make 2015 the year you choose somewhere a little less ordinary to stay!
+From treehouses to diving capsules, from luxury sea-villas on stilts to mineshaft caverns, make sure you choose somewhere a little less ordinary to stay!

 The Flexicover Team looks at some choice ones for your consideration.